UCSC Remote Access Requirements

 Network Requirements

-If you connect to campus networks or systems from off-campus, you must:
+If you connect to campus networks or systems from an off-campus location, you must:

 Special Requirements for Credit Card Data (PCI) and Electronic Protected Health Information (PHI)